Attorneys at Law

 Zoë has broad experience in dispute resolution, including traditional civil litigation in state and federal courts, as well as private and alternative forums, such as arbitration and mediation.
 As a seasoned litigator she has represented institutional and individual clients in disputes of all sizes involving numerous substantive issues and across several industries, from dispute-avoidance through trial and advanced appeals, when necessary.

 Zoë also counsels employers on all aspects of employment affairs, workplace policies, dispute prevention, collective bargaining, wage and hour matters, employee manuals and policies, severance packages, employment agreements, restrictive covenants and other workplace issues.

 Like her father Tom, Zoë has a background in non-profit management, development and public contracting, which she applies to serve the legal needs of cultural, educational and charitable institutions.
 Her practice regularly includes representing clients in social services, housing, museums, and faith-based charities and cultural institutions.
-For 10 years she served as a Director and Chair of the Board of Directors of Lutheran Social Services of New York, Inc. and as Chair of several of its related entities’ boards.
+For over 10 years she served as a Director and Chair of the Board of Directors of Lutheran Social Services of New York, Inc. and as Chair of several of its related entities’ boards.
 Additionally, she continues to serve with a number of other advisory and governing bodies of private organizations and governmental offices, relating to human services, education and democratic participation.
+See is also the co-founder of the Juneteeth Griot Corporation.

-Since 2012, Zoë has served as a volunteer arbitrator in the Small Claims Part of the Civil Court of the City of New York.
+Zoë served as a volunteer arbitrator in the Small Claims Part of the Civil Court of the City of New York.
 She has extensive training in alternative dispute resolution, including both as both an arbitrator and mediator.

 For nearly 10 years, Zoë taught trial advocacy skills to students and practitioners, including training student mock trial teams and continuing education programs.
 She also lectures regularly to attorneys and non-legal professionals on topics relating to employment law and human resources.

 Since 2006, Zoë has nine times been awarded the honorific designation of "Empire State Counsel" in recognition of her outstanding contributions in providing legal services to indigent New Yorkers.
 In 2005, she was awarded the Black Law Students Association's Alumni Award at Brooklyn Law School.